 E.4.
-PART 2 STUDY SAVINGS - APRIL 2015 TO SEPTEMBER 2015
+PART 2 PERSISTENCE STUDY SAVINGS - APRIL 2015 TO SEPTEMBER 2015

-Table E-3 summarizes the gas savings from the HER program for the latter half of the year after it was discontinued.
-The HER program was ended in September 2014 after running for one year, and this Part 2 study evaluates savings in the period from April 1, 2015 to September 30, 2015.
-Navigant was again unable to consider double-counted savings due to uplift in this draft because other energy efficiency program tracking data was unavailable.5 An updated draft with savings after uplift will be provided when the data are available.
+Table E-3 summarizes the gas savings from the HER program for the latter half of the year after the initial program year.
+The initial program year ended in September 2014, and this Part 2 study evaluates savings in the period from April 1, 2015 to September 30, 2015.
+Navigant was again unable to consider double-counted savings due to uplift in this draft because other energy efficiency program tracking data was unavailable.6 Therefore this report compares savings before the uplift adjustment in order to calculate savings decay.